Decommissioning and deactivating protection for Azure Information Protection

 |You want to stop using Rights Management technologies completely →||Grant a designated administrator super user rights and install the Azure Information Protection client for this user.

-This administrator can then use the PowerShell module from this client to bulk-decrypt files in folders that were protected by the Azure Rights Management service.
+This administrator can then use the PowerShell module from this client to bulk-decrypt files in folders that were protected by Azure Information Protection.
 Files revert to being unprotected and can therefore be read without a Rights Management technology such as Azure Information Protection or AD RMS.
-Because this PowerShell module can be used with both the Azure Rights Management service from Azure Information Protection and AD RMS, you have the choice of decrypting files before or after you deactivate the Azure Rights Management service, or a combination.
+Because this PowerShell module can be used with both Azure Information Protection and AD RMS, you have the choice of decrypting files before or after you deactivate the protection service from Azure Information Protection, or a combination.

 Also deploy another registry setting to prevent users from protecting new files by setting DisableCreation to 1, as described in Office Registry Settings.